Persecution of Yazidis: 19th century

+In 1831,Mir Muhammad of Rawanduz massacred the people of the Kellek village.
+He then went northward and attacked the entire Yazidi-inhabited foothill country which was located east of Mosul.
+Some Yazidis managed to take refuge in the neighboring forests and mountain fastnesses, and a few of them managed to escape to distant places.

 In the year 1832, about 70,000 Yazidis were killed by the Sunni Kurdish princes Bedir Khan Beg and Muhammad Pasha of Rawanduz.
 During his research trips in 1843, the Russian traveller and orientalist Ilya Berezin mentioned that 7,000 Yazidis were killed by Kurds of Rawandiz on the hills of Nineveh near Mosul, shortly before his arrival.
-According to many historical reports, the Bedir Khan massacres can today be classified as a genocide.

-In 1831, Muhammad Pasha massacred the people of the Kellek village.
-He then went northward and attacked the entire Yazidi-inhabited foothill country which was located east of Mosul.
-Some Yazidis managed to take refuge in the neighboring forests and mountain fastnesses, and a few of them managed to escape to distant places.
+Mir Muhammad of Rawanduz massacred as many as 10,000 Yazidi men on the mound of Koyunjik.
+Following this Reşid Mehmed Pasha campaigned against Sinjar, reportedly destroying three fourths of the population.
+The Ottomans after a second massacre, carried off more than thirty thousand into slavery, Yazidi girls were sold at the Black sea for thirty piastre."

 Many Yazidis from Sheikhan, who had fled from the Kurds but could not cross the Tigris river, gathered on the great mound of Kouyunjik, where they were persecuted and killed by Muhammad Pasha's men.

 In 1832, Muhammad Pasha and his troops committed a massacre against the Yazidis in Khatarah.
 Subsequently, they attacked the Yazidis in Shekhan and killed many of them.
 In another attempt he and his troops occupied over 300 Yazidi villages.
 The emir kidnapped over 10,000 Yazidis and sent them to Rawandiz and gave them the ultimatum of converting to Islam or being killed.
 Most of them converted to Islam and those who refused to convert to Islam were killed.